 where μ is one of the treatment averages, H0 is the null hypotheses and H1 is the alternate hypotheses.

 The steps in the ANOM are given below.

 - Collect the data by running the experiments

-- Calculate the subgroup (treatment) average and range (as shown in the table above)
+- Calculate the subgroup (treatment) averages and ranges (as shown in the table above)

 - Calculate the overall average and the average range

 - Plot the subgroup averages and overall average on the ANOM chart